maxamin/mupacker/README.md

 **Do not expect any support/help.
 Pull requests will be dismissed.**

+**I am not the author of MUPacker, and I do not claim ownership or authorship of the original code or application.
+This project is intended for educational purposes only and should be used solely to study file compression techniques and related technologies.

+Any use of this tool beyond educational or research purposes, such as distributing compressed software or bypassing licensing mechanisms, is not endorsed or supported.
+It is the user's responsibility to ensure compliance with applicable laws and licenses when using MUPacker.**

 This is a small executable packer that I have been working on and off for some time.
 There is some bugs: